Martchus/tageditor/README.md

 * More TODOs and bugs are tracked in the [issue section at GitHub](https://github.com/Martchus/tageditor/issues).

 ### Windows-specific issues
-The following caveats apply to Windows' default terminal emulator `cmd.exe`.
-I recommend to use Mintty (e.g. via MSYS2) instead.
+The following caveats can be worked around by using the CLI-wrapper instead of the main executable.
+This is the file that ends with `-cli.exe`.
+Alternatively you may use Mintty (e.g. via MSYS2) which is also not affected by those issues:

 * The console's codepage is set to UTF-8 to ensure point *3.* of the "Text encoding" section is handled correctly.
+  This may not work well under older Windows versions.
 Use `set ENABLE_CP_UTF8=0` if this is not wanted.
-* To enable console output for Tag Editor which is built as a GUI application it is attaching to the parent processes' console.
-However, this prevents redirections to work.
+* The main application is built as a GUI application.
+To nevertheless enable console output it is attaching to the parent processes' console.
+However, this prevents redirections to work in most cases.
 If redirections are needed, use `set ENABLE_CONSOLE=0` to disable that behavior.

 ---